-As with my other homemade mixes — like my homemade Mrs. Dash, Seasoned Salt and Old Bay — I usually double the recipe so I have plenty on hand.
-This keeps nicely in an air-tight container in the pantry so you can always have some on hand to use in tacos or some of the other ideas below.
+As with my other homemade mixes, like homemade Mrs. Dash, Seasoned Salt and Old Bay, I usually double the recipe.
+It keeps nicely in an air-tight container in the pantry so you can always have some on hand to use in tacos or some of the other ideas below.

 - ⅓ cup chili powder